Fitness and Complexity in Two Mode Networks

 Beyond Status as Popularity/Activity

 How should we understand this modification?
 Recall that the basic principle of standard Bonacich prestige scoring is based on the equation of status/prestige and popularity/activity.
-In the canonical case of persons and groups (Breiger 1974), an event receives status from being attended by high-status individuals and an individual receives status from being affiliated with a high status event; in each case, status from the point of view of the event means having highly active members, and from the point of view of the individual it means being affiliated with popular events.
+In the canonical case of persons and groups (Breiger 1974), an event receives status from being attended by high-status individuals and an individual receives status from being affiliated with a high-status event; in each case, status from the point of view of the event means having highly active members, and from the point of view of the individual it means being affiliated with popular events.

-But status may not always work this way.
-Consider the world-economic network linking countries to the products they have a competitive advantage in producing (Hidalgo and Hausmann 2009).
-Analysts noticed that the most developed countries produce both “complex” (i.e., high status) products that only a select few of other highly developed economies produce (like semiconductors) and also less “complex” (i.e., low status, like extractive natural resources) products that the other less developed economics produce (Tacchella et al. 2012).
-That means that the “complexity” (i.e., status score) of a product cannot be derived simply taking a summary (e.g., sum or average) of the status score of the countries that produce it, because high status countries engage in both high and low status forms of production.
+That means that the “complexity” (i.e., status score) of a product cannot be derived simply taking a summary (e.g., sum or average) of the status score of the countries that produce it, because high-status countries engage in both high and low-status forms of production.
 However, knowing that a product is produced by a low-status country is more informative (and should weigh more significantly in the determination of a product’s status score) because low-status countries only produce low-status products.

-Applying the same reasoning to the aforementioned case of persons and groups (Breiger 1974), an equivalent situation would go as follows.
-Imagine there is a set of elite women and a set of elite events that only the elite women attend.
-However, elite women are also endowed with a spirit of noblesse oblige, which means that the most elite of them also attend non-elite events.
-This means that when determining the status of the events it is not very informative to know that elites affiliate with them; rather, we should weigh more heavily whether non-elites affiliate with an event in determining an event’s status, such that as the number of non-elite women who affiliate with an event increases, a given event’s status is downgraded in a non-linear way which feeds back into the computation of each woman’s prestige.
+This means that when determining the prestige of the events it is not very informative to know that prestigious women affiliate with them; rather, we should weigh more heavily whether low-status women affiliate with an event in determining an event’s status, such that as the number of low-status women who affiliate with an event increases, a given event’s status is downgraded in a non-linear way which feeds back into the computation of each woman’s prestige.

 library(networkdata)